allegheny-college-cmpsc-101-fall-2023/sorting-algorithms-starter/writing/reflection.md

 TODO: Provide an output from running the final version of your program

+## Program Understanding

+TODO: Explain similarities and differences between selection sorting from class and one of the sorting algorithms in your CLI listsorting.

+TODO: Explain the return values of the functions implemented in class and compare them to the return values in your CLI's sorting algorithms.
+Explain any discrepancies.

 ## Experiment Design

 TODO: Explain the setup for your experiment that you ran to characterize the